statelyai/xstate/docs/guides/actors.md

 ## Syncing and Reading State <Badge text="4.6.1+"/>

-One of the main tenets of the Actor model is that actor state is _private_ and _local_ - it is never shared unless the actor chooses to share it, via message passing.
-Sticking with this model, an actor can _notify_ its parent whenever its state changes by sending it a special "update" event with its latest state.
+One of the main tenets of the Actor model is that actor state is _private_ and _local_ - it is never shared unless the actor chooses to share it via message passing.
+Sticking with this model, an actor can _notify_ its parent whenever state changes by sending it a special "update" event with its latest state.
 In other words, parent actors can subscribe to their child actors' states.

 To do this, set `{ sync: true }` as an option to `spawn(...)`: